agrrh/agrrh.com/technical/raspberry_button.md

 Date: 2015-12-11 19:39
 Tags: raspberry pi, gpio

-I managed to attach a button to simple Raspberry PI case and here's the script to read it's state:
+I managed to attach a button to simple Raspberry PI case and here's the script to read it's state and execute some other script when its pressed.

+There also could be python alternatives, but I tried couple of ways and found bash one most simple and useful.
+However, you gonna need to install some required packages:

+    aptitude update
+    aptitude install wiringpi heirloom-mailx

+And here's the script source:

     #!/bin/bash